 One “new bank account later” and a visit to Soon Hee’s room (a teacher in my school, who befriended me) instantly brought my world back into working order.
 Soon Hee made a call to LG (my provider) and got me to an English-speaking representative.
 Whatever my terms had been with the dealer (he charged me a rate slightly higher), I’d be able to change by calling LG directly within a month.
 I was grateful to Soon Hee and to finally have a working phone!

-Three Korean Phone Options:
+Getting a Korean Phone

 Option #1: The Quick & Easy English (the Independent dealer)